frictionlessdata/schema-collaboration/documentation/User.md

 |---|

 ## Create the first Person
-In order to give access to the researchers it is needed to create "People" (TODO 2020-10-20 rename to collaborators?)
+In order to give access to the collaborators it is needed to create "People" (TODO 2020-10-20 rename to collaborators?)

 Select "People" on the left hand side bar: